joakim-brannstrom/dextool/plugin/mutate/README.md

 ### Using CMake

-Let's pick the [Google Test project](https://github.com/google/googletest) as an example.
+The [Google Test project](https://github.com/google/googletest) will be used as an example.

 When setting up Dextool Mutate to analyze a CMake project, the typical workflow is to:
 ```sh